slmhastings/Penny-Blog/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

   - Saving
   - Secrets
 ---
+Have you ever felt like despite how much you work, work, work… Your money isn’t working for you?

 When it comes to financial know-how, women don't have the same advantages as men.
 When it comes to finances, investing and planning, we face a systemic access gap.
 And when we finally take interest in money, we often face financial mansplaining that just leaves us more confused. (#The-Pain-is-Real)

 We’re done playing by these boys club rules.